HielkeFellinger/etl_app_data_puddle_visualization/README.md

 ## Dash PoC + Data Puddle

 PoC.
-An attempt to create a mini "Datalake" Architecture for data collection and visualisation.
+An attempt to create a mini "Datalake" (Data-puddle), data collection and visualisation Architecture.

 - TimescaleDB
 - Grafana